-Monitoring and controlling cell phones in class is a frequent topic for teachers.
+How to monitor cell phone use during class is a frequent topic for teachers.
 Some teachers come down hard on the “absolutely no phones in class” side of the debate, while others accept that cell phones are an intractable part of today’s culture and encourage teachers to embrace technology and weave use of them into their lessons.

-One thing both sides can agree upon is that left unmonitored, cell phones can be a huge distraction in the classroom.
-So for those times when you need your students to put them out of reach, or when students misuse the privilege, here are some clever ideas along with recommendations from teachers on our WeAreTeachers Facebook page to mange cell phones in your classroom.
+One thing both sides can agree upon is that, left unmonitored, cell phones can be a huge distraction in the classroom.
+So for those times when you need your students to put them out of reach, or when students misuse the privilege, here are some clever ideas along with recommendations for managing cell phones in your classroom, courtesy of teachers on our WeAreTeachers Facebook page .

 SOURCE: Lorra Metko on Pinterest